MichelGrimaldi/ElectricShocker/README.md

 a spacer.

+## Mechanical design

-The device given as source code is designed as a full parametric 3D model under [OpenSCAD](https://openscad.org).
+The device is designed as a full parametric 3D model under [OpenSCAD](https://openscad.org).

 You can use, as it, or tune the model by adjusting the dimensions of various elements (default value parameters of these elements are specified below):